-- 13. Because the pipeline would cross approximately forty-seven miles of federal land administered by the Bureau of Land Management (Bureau) at and south of the border crossing, TransCanada must also secure right-of-way grants from the Bureau.
-Like the State Department's issuance of a cross-border permit, the Bureau's granting of rights of way is "major federal action" for which NEPA requires the preparation of a current and complete environmental impact statement.
-On information and belief, the Bureau could grant rights of way within a few months, and will do so in reliance on the State Department's stale and inadequate 2014 EIS and on the State Department's and Service's inadequate assessments of Keystone XL's threats to whooping cranes, interior least terns, and piping ployers. - 14.
-Plaintiffs Northern Plains Resource Council, Bold Alliance, Center for Biological Diversity, Friends of the Earth, Natural Resources Defense Council, Inc., and Sierra Club are non-profit organizations with members who will be harmed by the project.
+On information and belief, the Bureau could grant rights of way within a few months, and will do so in reliance on the State Department's stale and inadequate 2014 EIS and on the State Department's and Service's inadequate assessments of Keystone XL's threats to whooping cranes, interior least terns, and piping plovers.

+- 14. Plaintiffs Northern Plains Resource Council, Bold Alliance, Center for Biological Diversity, Friends of the Earth, Natural Resources Defense Council, Inc., and Sierra Club are non-profit organizations with members who will be harmed by the project.
 Plaintiffs participated in the comment process that culminated in the State Department's issuance of the 2014 EIS, and identified serious problems with that EIS that the State Department never cured.
 The U.S. Environmental Protection Agency (EPA) also found that the 2014 EIS was "insufficient" to satisfy NEPA and recommended that the State Department revise it to address many of the same issues Plaintiffs raised.
-The State Department ignored many of EPA's recommendations.

-Keystone XL, the State Department and Under Secretary Shannon have defeated NEPA's dual goals of ensuring informed government and promoting full public participation in agency actions that significantly affect the environment.
+The State Department ignored many of EPA's recommendations. - 15.
+By relying on a stale, incomplete, and inadequate EIS to approve Keystone XL, the State Department and Under Secretary Shannon have defeated NEPA's dual goals of ensuring informed government and promoting full public participation in agency actions that significantly affect the environment.
 The State Department has also arbitrarily reversed its position on whether Keystone XL is in the national interest.
-Finally, the Service has arbitrarily concurred in the State Department's "not likely to adversely affect" determination for whooping cranes, interior least terns, and piping plovers.
+Finally, the State Department violated the ESA and APA when it found that construction and operation of Keystone XL is "not likely to adversely affect" whooping cranes, interior least terns, and piping plovers.
+The Service has arbitrarily concurred in that determination, in violation of the ESA and APA.
 These decisions, and any Bureau and other federal approvals for the pipeline that rely on the State Department's and Service's inadequate environmental reviews, must be set aside.